 After you create indexes, make sure that Derby is using them.
-In addition, you might also want to find out the join order Derby is choosing.
+In addition, you might also want to find out the join order that Derby is choosing.

-A general plan of attack for analyzing your application's SQL statements:
+Use this general plan of attack for analyzing your application's SQL statements:

-- Collect your application's most frequently used SQL statements and transactions into a single test. - 2.
+- 1. Collect your application's most frequently used SQL statements and transactions into a single test. - 2.
 Create a benchmark test suite against which to run the sample queries.

-The first thing the test suite should do is checkpoint data (force Derby to flush data to disk).
+The first thing the test suite should do is to checkpoint data (force Derby to flush data to disk).
 You can do that with the following JDBC code: